-Work-Related Injury FAQ’s
+Work-Related Injury FAQs

-A. There are a number of different kinds of benefits provided by the state to workers who have suffered job-related injuries and/or illnesses.
+- There are a number of different kinds of benefits provided by the state to workers who have suffered job-related injuries and/or illnesses.

-- Almost all employees are covered by this Act in the state of Illinois upon starting a job.
+- Almost all employees are covered by this act in the state of Illinois upon starting a job.

 - Benefits are paid to the injured worker regardless of who is at fault for the injury.

-A. In Illinois, it is your employer’s responsibility to pay for workers’ compensation benefits.
+- In Illinois, it is your employer’s responsibility to pay for workers’ compensation benefits.
 This can be either directly into the state fund or through an insurance company.
 Other states use a model that requires both employees and employers to pay into workers’ compensation plans.

-A. A percentage of your gross average weekly earnings, including overtime, is paid to you while you are off work.
+- A percentage of your gross average weekly earnings, including overtime, is paid to you while you are off work.
 This compensation is called Temporary Total Disability (TTD).

 - A physician will determine the extent of your work-related injury or illness.